RenderKit/openvkl/doc/api.md

 Gradients
 ---------

-In a very similar API to `vlkComputeSample`, `vlkComputeGradient` queries the value gradient at an object space coordinate.
+In a very similar API to `vklComputeSample`, `vklComputeGradient` queries the value gradient at an object space coordinate.
 Again, a scalar API, now returning a vec3f instead of a float.
 NaN values are returned for points outside the volume.